 We are the UK's resolution authority

-Resolution is how we manage the failure of a bank, building society or central counterparty.
-We use it to minimise the impact on depositors or customers, the financial system and public finances.
+Resolution is how we manage the failure of a bank, building society or central counterparty (CCP).
+We collectively call these institutions "firms".
+The aim is to make sure the failure of any of these entities does not cause major problems for customers, the financial system and public finances.

 What we do if a bank or building society fails

-Most firms in the UK would be put into insolvency if they failed, because that would not disrupt the economy or financial system.
-Eligible customers or depositors of failed firms would either receive compensation from the Financial Services Compensation Scheme (FSCS) within seven days or have their accounts transferred to another firm.
+In this situation, most firms in the UK would be put into modified insolvency – in other words, closed down or liquidated while selling remaining assets.
+Eligible customers or depositors either would receive compensation from the Financial Services Compensation Scheme (FSCS) within seven days, or have their accounts moved to another firm.

 Why we need a resolution regime